 - Add a (#6) distressed sweater to turn the dress into a skirt.
 Finish with (#2) ankle boots.

-Gladiator sandals are truly a godsend.
-They’re the perfect answer to the flip flop dilemma – they’re summery and light, yet they still look polished and fashionable.
+Boho leather sandals are truly a godsend.
+They’re the perfect choice for any warm weather occasion — they’re summery and light, yet they still look polished and fashionable.

 - Look for styles that are easy to slip on and off for maximum versatility.
 There’s nothing more annoying than a pair of shoes that take five minutes to get on and off!